tmh-rc/php-advanced/mvc-framwork/file-downloading.md

 ## Testing

-When click the download button, the movie must download.
+When the download button is clicked, the movie will start downloading.